okx/okexchain-docs/core-concepts/staking-rewards-algorithm/delegators-staking-cli.md

 ## How to stake for ordinary users

 1. Stake OKT, obtain voting rights
 1. Choose validator(s) to vote for, and if the chosen validator has set up a share ratio, the user will receive a dividend reward on the chain.

+> Note: If you do not participate in voting within a week, the voting weight will start to decay, and the voting weight will decay twice every 52 weeks (1 year).
+After re-voting (or staking, withdraw okt, withdraw rewards), the vote weight will be refreshed.
+Refer to [Voting Weight Decay Mechanism](/dev/core-concepts/staking-rewards-algorithm/distr.html#withdrawing-rewards).

 ### Staking